mongodb/specifications/source/server-selection/server-selection.rst

 Changes
 =======

-2021-09-03: Clarify that wire version check only applies to available servers.

 2015-06-26: Updated single-threaded selection logic with "stale" and serverSelectionTryOnce.

 2015-08-10: Updated single-threaded selection logic to ensure a scan always